codedbynaveen/timestampchanger/README.md

-drag the files to timestampchanger.exe and selecte the date
+drag the files onto timestampchanger.exe and selecte the date